 - Connected data that tie physical and virtual products together

-The whole concept behind digital twin is to assemble a large amount of digital information for virtual products; digital information that is almost identical from the physical counterparts.
-When the digital information gathered, it serves as a twin of the information.
-This information embedded/immerse within the physical product by itself and linked to it throughout the lifecycle of the system.
+The whole concept behind digital twin is to assemble a large amount of digital information for virtual products; digital information that is almost identical to the physical counterparts.
+When one gathers digital information, it serves as a twin of the physical information.
+This information is then embedded/immersed within the physical product by itself and linked to it throughout the lifecycle of the system.

-- Makes possible to manufacture/ produce high-quality products.
+- Makes it possible to manufacture/ produce high-quality products.